Jihe377/WebNovel_Nexus/design_document.md

 | `rating` | Number | Star rating (1-5 scale) |
 | `body` | String | Review text content |
 | `createdAt` | String | Review date (MM/DD/YYYY format) |

-### Core Features
- - Browse Novels: A homepage to browse all novels by category
- - Novel Rank: Ranked category by readings
- - Novel detail: A novel detail page, where I can see the name, author, category, tags and status of the novels
- - Recommendation: Based on the novel I selected, I can recommend novels for myself
- - Tag selection: I can search novels by category and tags
- - Add Novel: I can add my own novel source

 ## 2. User Personas